jQuery

 Yes, it is a free JavaScript library.

-Moreover, it is an open source solution, and its code is available on GitHub.
+It is also an open-source solution, and its code is available on GitHub.

 Which country uses jQuery the most?